 - Central government funding is falling year on year; Local Authorities will need to look to raise alternative sources of income to be able to maintain service delivery. - Demographic growth and an increasingly ageing population will continue to present challenges on the Council's budget in years to come. - Brexit will continue to create uncertainty.
-The financial impacts are not currently quantified and could be positive or negative. - The Covid-19 pandemic is likely to have a significant impact on the Council's resources.
-This is likely to be in both the short and medium term as the impact on the economy is better understood.
+The financial impacts are not currently quantified and could be positive or negative. - The Covid-19 pandemic has had a significant impact on the Council's resources and is likely to continue into 2021-22 and beyond.